timriffe/DemoDecomp/cran-comments.md

   Pletcher (8:140)
   Shkolnikov (8:241)
   Wilmoth (8:127)
-these are all OK
+these are all cited author names, OK

-## Comments from Uwe Ligges
+## re: Comments received from Uwe Ligges 2018-08-12
  * Is there some reference about the method you can add in the Description field in the form Authors (year) <doi:.....>? (done)
  * We see most of your examples are wrapped in \sontrun{}.
 Why?
-   * I put plotting code inside \dontrun{}.
+   - I put plotting code inside \dontrun{}.
 Important decomposition code gets executed, also added \dontshow{} for tests to make sure code running as expected.
 Added example to other main decomposition function, stepwise_replacement().

 Many thanks